MatthewTDunn/XRM.SolutionFlowConnectionReferenceManager.XRMToolbox/README.md

-﻿# XRMToolbox Plugin: Flow Connection Reference Reassigner
+﻿# XRMToolbox Plugin: Solution Flow Connection Reference Manager

 ![GitHub Release](https://img.shields.io/github/v/release/MatthewTDunn/ConnectionReferenceReassignmentTool?style=flat-square)

 ## Overview

-The **Flow Connection Reference Reassigner** is a [XRMToolBox](https://www.xrmtoolbox.com/) plugin developed to provide administrators and developers with a means to inspect & bulk reassign connection references on Power Automate flows.
+The **Solution Flow Connection Reference Manager** is a [XRMToolBox](https://www.xrmtoolbox.com/) plugin developed to provide administrators and developers with a means to inspect & bulk reassign connection references on Power Automate flows.
 It is primarily designed to reduce the administrative burden of manually updating connection references from user-owned accounts to service principals or system accounts, aligning with governance best practices and organizational security policies.

 Use this tool to:
 - Audit connection references across multiple flows